-Applications for Study Leave: An instructor may apply for study leave.
-The purpose of study leave is to enhance the contributions of the instructors to the work of the University by providing opportunities for engaging in activities for the improvement of professional knowledge, educational background and/or the acquisition of higher degrees.
-Study leave plans are evaluated by various levels of the University including the Department, the Chairperson (the Faculty for non-departmentalized Faculties), the Dean, and either the Vice-President (Saint John) or the Vice-President (Academic) as appropriate [25 and 31B].
+Application for Sabbatical Leave: A librarian or Archivist may apply for sabbatical leave.
+The purpose of the sabbatical leave is to enhance the contributions of librarians and Archivists to the work of the University by providing opportunities for engaging in activities for the improvement of professional knowledge, educational background and/or the acquisition of higher degrees.
+Sabbatical leave plans are evaluated by various levels of the University including the Department Head, the Director of Libraries or the Dean of Law if applicable, the Library Assessment Committee and the appropriate Vice-President(s) [25 and 31B.06].